ESIPFed/usage-based-discovery/README.md

 # Usage-Based Discovery Prototype - A simple web application

 General instructions for set up:

+To access the database with the correct credentials contact me at maggieqzhu@yahoo.com.
+Once you obtain the username and password from me, execute the following commands (replacing 'username' and 'password' with the correct values):

+`$ export NEO4J_USERNAME=username`
+`$ export NEO4J_PASSWORD=password`

 - Clone this repository. `$ cd` into the project directory.
 - Create a Python virtual environment with the command `$ virtualenv name-of-env`.
 For simplicity, name it 'venv'.